farzaa/DeepLeague/README.md

 ![Alt text](https://media.giphy.com/media/3ohc0PVVsgt578uBkA/giphy.gif)
 ### Disclaimer
 I wrote the majority of this code in 5 days during a hurricane when I was bored.
-My code isn't horrible but it defnitely isn't a nice and fancy library with amazing documentation.
+My code isn't horrible but it definitely isn't a nice and fancy library with amazing documentation.
 There are likely many bugs and inefficiencies.

 BUT, getting setup to run the test script is easy enough and I'll help you out there but if you want to actually mess with the core code you'll be mostly on your own.
+But trust me, none of this code is crazy complicated especially if you are familiar with Python.

 If you have questions contact me on [Twitter](https://twitter.com/FarzaTV).

 ### How do I get DeepLeague?

 You'll need [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), [conda](https://conda.io/docs/user-guide/install/index.html), and [brew](https://brew.sh/).
 Once you install them you can check if everything works okay by typing in these commands in your terminal.
-I've confirmed that these steps work on Mac OS and Ubuntu.
+I've confirmed that these steps work on Mac OS.
+Thing should be VERY similar for Linux as well.
+You'll just have to use some other method to install packages (like apt-get) instead of ```brew``` which I use a few times.
 Windows Users, you're on your own :(.
 But it shouldn't be to tough if you know your way around the command line.

 ```sh
 $ conda